roytang/blog/content/post/2008/03/free-wi-fi-hk-international-airport.md

 While watching a 15-year old Chinese kid struggle with a Rubik's Cube on the MTR:

-Me (stands up and walks over to the kid, extending hand): "Give me that!&#8221; (Grabs the cube and solves it in ten seconds flat, and immediately jump off at Central station while the rest of the passengers watch in awe)
+Me (stands up and walks over to the kid, extending hand): "Give me that!"
+(Grabs the cube and solves it in ten seconds flat, and immediately jump off at Central station while the rest of the passengers watch in awe)

 &#8212;